athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 The objectives of this project were to:
 - use Tensorflow to create a neural network model to recognize numbers from images of handwritten numbers
-- apply this model on a website to recognize handwritten numbers
+- apply this model on a website to recognize numbers written by the website user with a cursor.

 Primary tools used:
 - for Model Development: Python, Tensorflow and Keras